Text QR Code Generator

 How much text can a QR code hold?

 Technically almost 3,000 characters at the lowest error-correction level, but codes that full scan poorly.
-Keep it to a few hundred characters, watch the scanability tag under the preview, and print larger if you need more.
+Keep it to a few hundred characters, watch the scanability tag in the Studio, and print larger if you need more.

 Does the person scanning need internet?